guard2020/guardce/README.md

 cp guard_cloud/docker-compose-cloud.yml .
 ```
 4) Edit .env file.
 You have to set the {GUARD_SERVER} variable with your external IP address or DNS and {GUARD_SERVER_ADDRESS} with your internal IP address.
 All other values can be unchanged.
+Be sure to have installed docker-compose > v2.x and jre (sudo apt-get install default-jre)
 5) Run
 ```console
 cd <INSTALL_DIR>/guardce/guard_cloud/volumes